Skip to content

 The Shingles Vaccine: What You Need To Know

-Dr Hamish Black
+In partnership with Dr Hamish Black

-Shingles is a condition that affects one in three people, opens in a new tab at some point in their life.
-The risk of shingles increases with age especially for those aged over 60, opens in a new tab.
+Shingles is a condition that affects one in three people at some point in their life.
+The risk of shingles increases with age especially for those aged over 60.
 If you’re immunocompromised, you’re also more at risk.
 Thankfully, there is a vaccine that can reduce your chances of developing shingles.

 What is shingles?